 On the one hand, his team was coming off a first-round defeat in the Stanley Cup Playoffs at the hands of the underdog Washington Capitals, albeit one that required a Game 7 overtime goal by Joel Ward.
-It was a bitterly disappointing loss for a Bruins team that not only had aspirations of winning the Stanley Cup for a second straight season, but also had a realistic chance of doing so.
+It was a bitterly disappointing loss for a Bruins team that not only had aspirations of winning a second straight Stanley Cup, but also had a realistic chance of doing so.

-Such a sour end to the campaign could have pushed Chiarelli to do something drastic in an effort to improve his club during the offseason.
+Such a sour end to the season could have pushed Chiarelli to do something drastic in an effort to improve his club over the summer.

 Instead, he showed his players he believed in them by sticking with the core group and re-signing the key free agents among them -- Chris Kelly, Rich Peverley, Shawn Thornton, Gregory Campbell and Johnny Boychuk.
-Then the GM showed even more confidence in the man leading that group, signing coach Claude Julien to a multiyear contract extension in July to avoid having him enter this season with the "lame duck" label.
+Then the GM showed even more confidence in the man leading that group, signing coach Claude Julien to a multiyear contract extension in July to avoid having him enter this season with the "lame duck" label hanging over his head.

 "We feel that we've come a long way to keeping this critical mass together for this team because I believe it's a strong team and will continue to be a strong team," Chiarelli said at the news conference to announce Julien's contract.
 "One of the core components of this, of this critical mass, is sitting beside me in our coach, Claude Julien, and we're happy to announce his extension today."

 The Bruins are one of the most well-balanced teams in the NHL, leading the League in goal differential two seasons in a row and three of the past four.